-FIG.58: 3D finite element model for mechanical analysis.

-on 1/8 model are listed.
+FIG.65: 1/8 symmetry 3D mechanical model of the SIS300 dipole; the windings are represented in blue, the coil wedges and the end spacers in yellow, the stainless steel collars in green, the iron yoke in red and the stainless steel yoke in light blue on 1/8 model are listed.
 Note that the first block, the one nearest to the midplane, has been split into two sections.
 From a mechanical point of view, the most important component is the longitudinal one, as it tends to straighten the windings with nearly 100 kN per end.
-It will be crucial to evaluate this effect, and, possibly, find a way to strengthen the structure.
-Finally, Fig.58 shows the 3D finite element model which is ready for the mechanical analyses.
+It was crucial to evaluate this effect, and, possibly, find a way to strengthen the structure.